douthwja01/RAS-Challenge-2019/README.md

-# UK-RAS MANUFACTURING ROBOTICS CHALLENGE
+# UK-RAS Manufacturing Robotics Challenge

 The software respository for the RAS Challange held at the AMRC in June 2019.